-The grey/metallic hair trend is on the increase, according to research by L’Oréal Professionnel.
-Nearly four in ten (38%) women say platinum is the new blonde, and 28% said that they are embracing grey or considering silver/platinum for their hair colour.
+According to research by L’Oréal Professionnel, nearly four in ten (38%) women say platinum is the new blonde shade, and 28% said that they are embracing grey or considering silver/platinum for their hair colour.

 Why I embraced grey hair in my thirties and have absolutely no regrets